The Reniala Reserve and Lemur Rescue Center works to rehabilitate lemurs from the illegal pet trade in southwest Madagascar.

 Helping lemurs in captivity

 The Lemur Rescue Center (LRC) – which is one of the Reniala NGO’s projects – houses 25 individual ring-tailed lemurs (Lemur catta) which were confiscated as part of the illegal pet and bushmeat trades in Madagascar.
-This project is facilitated and partially funded by Lemur Love, and aims to care for, rehabilitate, and eventually release these lemurs back into the wild.
-It is hoped that the lemurs will be reintroduced into the Reniala Reserve, which is a forest that is managed by the organization.
+This project aims to care for, rehabilitate, and eventually release these lemurs back into the wild in the Reniala Reserve, a forest that is managed by the organization.
 In addition, the organization anticipates it will play a larger role in the rehabilitation and transport of lemurs across Madagascar in the next few years.